dmed31/dmed31/README.md

-## Hi there 👋
+## Hi!
+I'm Dhatri 👋

-#### Hi!
-I'm Dhatri - a software engineer.
-I just graduated from UPenn with a degree in  Networked and Social Systems Engineering.
-If you're interested, check out some of my pinned projects/my own repositories.
-I have experience coding in Python, Java, Ruby, R, SQL, C# and GraphQL, but I'm always ready to learn something new :)
+#### I'm a software engineer who recently graduated from UPenn with a degree in [Networked and Social Systems Engineering](https://www.nets.upenn.edu/).

+If you're interested, check out some of my pinned projects below or [my own repositories](https://github.com/dmed31?tab=repositories).
+I have experience coding in **Python, Java, Ruby, R, SQL, C# and GraphQL**, but I'm always ready to learn something new :)

 #### **Some Things I Did in College:**
     - Learned about software development through a club called Penn Spark:)